giampaolo/psutil/docs/glossary.rst

       :meth:`Process.cpu_times`.

    context switch
-      A context switch occurs when the OS saves the state of a running process (or thread) and restores the state of another.
+      Occurs when the OS saves the state of a running process (or thread) and restores the state of another.
 Frequent context switching can indicate high system load or excessive thread contention.
 See :func:`cpu_stats` and :meth:`Process.num_ctx_switches`.

+      The ``voluntary`` and ``involuntary`` fields of
+      :meth:`Process.num_ctx_switches` tell you *why* the process was switched out.
+A **voluntary** switch means the process gave up the CPU itself (waiting for I/O, a lock, or a timer); a high rate is normal for I/O-bound processes.
+An **involuntary** switch means the OS forcibly took the CPU away (time slice expired, higher-priority process woke up); a high rate means the process wants to run but keeps getting interrupted — a sign it is competing for CPU.
+If involuntary switches dominate, adding CPU capacity or reducing other load will directly speed up the process;
+      if voluntary switches dominate, the bottleneck is I/O or locking, not CPU.

    cumulative counter
       A field whose value only increases over time (since boot or process